rancher/elemental-docs/docs/custom-install.md

         config-urls:
         - "/run/initramfs/live/oem/custom_config.yaml"
 ```
-Elemental Teal live ISOs, when booted, have the ISO root mounted at `/run/initramfs/live`.
+Elemental live ISOs, when booted, have the ISO root mounted at `/run/initramfs/live`.
 According to that, the ISO for the example above is expected to include the `/oem/custom_config.yaml` file.

 :::note